top of page

 Yes you read that correctly.
 Apparently up to 74% of children with WS have a 13th rib arising near the first lumbar vertebra.
 Sometimes it is an extra rib on both sides but it may also be extra one on a single side.
 That is much higher than the general population (2%).

-The extra rib is most commonly picked up on X-Ray imaging or it may be missed if no-one is looking for it and why would you be?
+The extra rib is most commonly picked up on X-Ray imaging or it may be missed if no-one is looking for it - and why would you be?
 It does not have any clear importance on day to day life, however in non-WS people research does suggest it may contribute to back pain.
-Also, if you are ever having a procedure involving the spine, being aware of it can prevent mistakes being made during simple procedures.
+Also, if you are ever having a procedure involving the spine/chest wall, being aware of it can prevent mistakes.
+During some procedures clinicians may need to count ribs to find anatomical positions, so an extra one makes a difference!

 Does it change your life?
-No, but its cool to know in the same way Its cool to map the moles on their skin.
-Its unlikely to have a big impact on our Kiddos except perhaps an extra spot to tickle them.
+No, but its cool to know in the same way its cool to map the moles on their skin; or perhaps find an extra spot to tickle them.

 References: